1947 Burmese general election: Results

 Turnout was generally low, around 50% in contested constituencies.

 Aftermath

-On 19 July 1947, Aung San was assassinated along with six other members of the party and the leadership of the AFPFL was taken over by U Nu.
+On 19 July 1947 Aung San was assassinated along with six other members of the party, after which the leadership of the AFPFL was taken over by U Nu.
+Several major radical opposition figures such as Ba Maw, Thakin Ba Hein, Bo Yan Naing and others were arrested for their ties to Aung's assassin.
+Although most of them were released after a short time as no evidence was found of their involvement, U Saw was hanged.
 A constitution was approved on 24 September 1947 and independence granted on 4 January 1948.